-In general Willamette Sponsored Programs cost the same as on-campus (tuition and often room and board), however, this is not universally true.
-Please see special notes in the Program Fee section and Information on Approved by Willamette programs.
+In general Willamette Sponsored Programs tuition cost is the same as on-campus.
+The differences most commonly come in living expenses and transportation.
+Please see special notes in the Program Fee section and Information on Approved-by-Willamette programs.
 Also see each program's information page for details by using the Our Programs/Explore all Programs links on the left side of this page.

 Because students are still paying for Willamette tuition through their Willamette account, students may use all Willamette, federal, state, and local financial aid for Willamette Sponsored Study Abroad Programs.
 The billing and payment schedules for tuition are the SAME as if your student were on campus: fall tuition is generally billed in mid-July, spring tuition is billed in mid-December to each student's student account.